 Chris Ernesto, “Trump Has Killed Beautiful Babies in Four Countries,” Antiwar.com, April 18, 2017.

 “US wants ‘strong’ Saudi Arabia: Mattis,” Daily Star (Lebanon), April 19, 2017.

 Paul D. Miller, “Chemical Weapons Aren’t the Real Problem in Syria,” Foreign Policy, April 19, 2017.

-Posted by Jonas E. Alexis on April 20, 2017, With 4423 Reads Filed under World.
+Posted by Jonas E. Alexis on April 20, 2017, With 4456 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.